oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 involved in the connection.

 OpenC2 Producers and Consumers using MQTT for message transfer should generate and store a random `ClientID` value that meets the constraints specified in [MQTT-v5.0](#mqtt-v50) Section 3.1.3.1, and retain that value for use when establishing connections to a broker.
-This `ClientID` should be generated prior to any connection to an MQTT broker, potentially as part of a Consumer initialization process.
+This `ClientID` should be generated prior to any connection to an MQTT broker, potentially as part of an initialization process.
 The `ClientID` for an OpenC2 Consumer is not required to have any meaningful relationship to any identity by which a Producer identifies that Consumer in OpenC2 messages.

 ## 2.7 Keep-Alive Interval